-Hannah's House is a family center that provides a safe place for children caught in the middle of Family Court custody disputes, a place where children can come together with their parents in a nurturing, supportive and protective environment.
+Hannah's House is a family center that provides a safe place for children caught in the middle of challenging family life changes - a place where children can come together with their parents in a nurturing, supportive, solution-focused and protective environment.

-We help kids safely spend time with parents who are overcoming issues affecting their ability to parent independently.
-We help parents through a variety of classes: parenting, co-parenting, anger management, and substance abuse; and multiple therapies specifically designed for parents and children experiencing complex changes in the family.
+We help kids safely spend time with parents who are overcoming issues affecting their ability to parent and co-parent successfully.
+We help parents through a variety of classes: parenting, co-parenting, emotion management, and substance abuse; and multiple therapies specifically designed for parents and children experiencing complex changes in the family.
 This includes both expected and unexpected loss & changes in the life of the family.
 Some of our families are experiencing family separation and are involved in the Family Court system.
-Hannah's House works to prevent family violence/abductions during break-up/transition of the family.
+Hannah's House works to create positive, peaceful and healing solutions during stressful family transitions.
 We reduce conflict in the families & communities we serve, bringing peace to parents and children.

 Our Village is focused on building something incredible.
 We are invested in the future of each and every child that walks through our doors, just as we've been for the last 30 years.

 1988 - Founded as Griffin & Wong Institute for Education & Training

 1993 – Nonprofit incorporation to intervene early in family challenges and reduce substance abuse and its related family problems through training, education, and counseling; special focus on Family Court parents and children

 1996 – Began offering training to Professional Providers of Supervised Visitation in San Diego County

-1998 – Access to Visitation Grant - Family Court Focus for Nonprofit Mission of reducing substance use and its related family problems in our community
+1998 – Access to Visitation Grant - Family Court Focus for Nonprofit Mission of reducing substance use,and other forms of harm in families and and in our communities.

 2003 – California Endowment Grant